-AZP-3601 is a peptide analog of parathyroid hormone (PTH) that targets a specific configuration of the PTH1 receptor to safely produce sustained levels of calcium in the blood and thereby control the symptoms of hypoparathyroidism.1
+AZP-3601 is an investigational therapeutic peptide designed to target a specific conformation of the parathyroid hormone (PTH) receptor in order to safely produce sustained levels of calcium in the blood and thereby manage the symptoms of hypoparathyroidism.

 - Shimizu, et al. “Pharmacodynamic Actions of a Long-Acting PTH Analog (LA-PTH) in Thyroparathyroidectomized (TPTX) Rats and Normal Monkeys.”
 J Bone Miner Res.
 2016 Jul;31(7):1405-12.

 - Bi, et al. “Diphtheria Toxin- and GFP-Based Mouse Models of Acquired Hypoparathyroidism and Treatment With a Long-Acting Parathyroid Hormone Analog.”
 J Bone Miner Res.
 2016 May;31(5):975-84.